Mini parade of rescued young sea turtles released into Gulf

 “All the days and nights over the last four months caring for these turtles have all been for this,” Harlamert said in a news release Wednesday.
 “Getting to return them to the wild is why we do what we do, and it’s the best feeling ever.”

-During a season when COVID-19 restrictions canceled the Mardi Gras parade season in New Orleans, Audubon staffers named them all after Mardi Gras parade and walking krewes.
+During a season when COVID-19 restrictions canceled the Mardi Gras parade season in New Orleans, Audubon staffers named them all after Mardi Gras parade krewes and walking and dancing groups.
 Those released Monday had been dubbed Tucks, Rex, Zulu, Thoth, Endymion, Chaos, Themis, Muff-a-lotta, Stomper, Athena, Carrollton, Pandora and Proteus.
 Fifteen are still being rehabilitated; two died of infection and pneumonia, Audubon said in a news release Wednesday.

-In all, 613 of the 1,050 cold-stunned turtles found in New England went into rehabilitation, Jenette Kerr, spokeswoman for Mass Audubon’s Wellfleet Bay Wildlife Sanctuary, said in an email Wednesday.
-Some of those didn’t survive, she said, but she didn’t know how many.

 So many green and Kemp’s ridley sea turtles were found off Texas in February that the South Padre Island Convention Center was used as an emergency sea turtle hospital.
 More than 10,600 had been found as of Feb.
 24; officials could not be immediately reached Wednesday for an update.